VIEWESMART/ESP32-Arduino/examples/4.0inch/Libraries/lvgl/docs/widgets/extra/span.md

 Use `lv_spangroup_set_mode(spangroup, LV_SPAN_MODE_BREAK)` to set object mode.

 ### Overflow
-The spangroup can be set to one of the following modes:
+The spangroup can be set to one the following modes:
 - `LV_SPAN_OVERFLOW_CLIP` truncates the text at the limit of the area.
 - `LV_SPAN_OVERFLOW_ELLIPSIS` will display an ellipsis(`...`) when text overflows the area.

 Use `lv_spangroup_set_overflow(spangroup, LV_SPAN_OVERFLOW_CLIP)` to set object overflow mode.

 ### first line indent
-Use `lv_spangroup_set_indent(spangroup, 20)` to set the indent of the first line.
-All modes support pixel units, in addition to LV_SPAN_MODE_FIXED and LV_SPAN_MODE_BREAK mode supports percentage units too.
+Use `lv_spangroup_set_indent(spangroup, 20)` to set the indent of the first line. all modes support pixel units, in addition to LV_SPAN_MODE_FIXED and LV_SPAN_MODE_BREAK mode supports percentage units too.

-### lines
-Use `lv_spangroup_set_lines(spangroup, 10)` to set the maximum number of lines to be displayed in LV_SPAN_MODE_BREAK mode, negative values indicate no limit.

 ## Events
 No special events are sent by this widget.

 Learn more about [Events](/overview/event).